Randy Sexton: Career

 Born in Brockville, Ontario, Randy Sexton attended St. Lawrence University from 1978 until 1982 on a hockey scholarship after playing for the Cornwall Royals.
 He served as team captain during his final two seasons, earning awards including All-American honors, Senior Male Athlete of the Year, Most Valuable Player and the Brian P. Doyle Leadership Award.
-From 1983-1985 he served as an assistant coach with St. Lawrence, while also handling scouting and recruiting responsibilities.
+From 1983 to 1985 he served as an assistant coach with St. Lawrence, while also handling scouting and recruiting responsibilities.
 He later earned a master's degree in business administration (MBA) from Clarkson University.

 In 1989, Sexton was vice-president of Terrace Investments, a commercial development firm in Ottawa.
 Bruce Firestone, then president & CEO, developed the idea of reviving NHL hockey in Ottawa, adopting for the club the old Ottawa Senators name.
 In the original plan, their privately financed arena would anchor a new 'West Terrace' 'mini-city' land development in Kanata, Ontario on class "A" farmland.
 Sexton, along with Firestone and Cyril Leeder were the principal persons behind the successful drive to win a new NHL franchise in 1990.

 Sexton would later be named general manager by majority owner Rod Bryden in 1993 and served until 1995.
 He was Ottawa's general manager at the 1993 NHL Entry Draft where he selected Alexandre Daigle.
 He would sign Daigle to a record-breaking salary for a rookie.
 The contract would lead the league to put restrictions on rookie contracts.
 He was fired in December 1995 due to the poor performance of the hockey club in the 1995–96 season.

 Sexton then turned to sports marketing with the firm Capital Sports Management, which provided strategic advice to the Senators.
 When the Senators built the Bell Sensplex ice rink facility in 2004, he was named executive director.

 On January 27, 2007, Sexton was hired as the assistant general manager of the Florida Panthers, serving under then-general manager Jacques Martin, the former head coach of the Ottawa Senators.
 His responsibilities included overseeing scouting operations, player development, hockey administration and contract negotiations.
 Sexton was appointed the Panthers' general manager on October 2, 2009, after Jacques Martin resigned to become the head coach of the Montreal Canadiens.

 Sexton was replaced by former Chicago Blackhawks general manager Dale Tallon after a disappointing 2009–10 season.
 On July 3, 2010, Sexton was hired by the Pittsburgh Penguins as an assistant director of amateur scouting.
 From 2013, he served as the Penguins' co-director of amateur scouting until he was elevated to the position of sole director of amateur scouting in 2015.
 In 2017 he was named assistant general manager of the Buffalo Sabres and general manager of the Rochester Americans.
 On June 16, 2020, he was fired from the Buffalo Sabres.